 If you own a home, you almost certainly have homeowner’s insurance.
 Most homeowner’s policies cover dog bites.
 Given a dog owner’s strict liability for dog bites, dog owners should make sure that their homeowner’s policy covers liability for dog bites and that policy limits are sufficient to pay a large award of damages.
 Homeowners in strict liability states should be sure they are covered whether or not they were negligent.
 If your policy does not cover an award of strict liability damages, you should look for a better policy.

 Renters who own dogs can protect themselves by purchasing renter’s insurance.
 Again, you need to make sure the coverage is adequate and that the policy covers damages awarded under a strict liability statute.

 If you or your child are the victim of a serious dog bite injury, you should contact a personal injury lawyer immediately.
 Do not try to negotiate a settlement with the dog owner or with an insurance adjuster.
 You need to make sure a settlement is adequate to cover past and future medical bills as well as other losses (such as the cost of therapy to help a traumatized child overcome a fear of dogs).
 Pain, suffering, and emotional distress also deserve compensation.
 An insurance adjuster has no incentive to explain all of the categories of damages to which you are entitled.
-An experienced personal injury lawyer can help you determine the amount of dog bite compensation that is appropriate in your case.
+An experienced Huntington Beach Dog Bites Lawyer can help you determine the amount of dog bite compensation that is appropriate in your case.